EnterpriseDB/barman/new_docs/user_guide/commands/barman/recover.inc.rst

     ``backup_method=snapshot``.

 ``--standby-mode``
-    Whether to start the PostgreSQL server as a standby.
+    Whether to start the Postgres server as a standby.

 ``--tablespace``
     Specify tablespace relocation rule. ``NAME`` is the tablespace name and ``LOCATION``